puppetlabs/bolt/documentation/configuring_bolt.md

 Use this level to set configuration that should apply to all projects for a particular user.
 Options that you might set at the user-level include paths to private keys, credentials for a plugin, or default inventory configuration that is common to all of your projects.
 You can set most configurable options in Bolt at the user level.

-The preferred method for setting user-level configuration is to use a `bolt-defaults.yaml` file.
-This file does not allow you to set project-specific configuration, such as the path to an inventory file, and is less likely to lead to errors where Bolt loads content from another project.
+To set configuration at the user level, use a `bolt-defaults.yaml` file.
+This file does not allow you to set project-specific configuration, such as the modulepath, and is less likely to lead to errors where Bolt loads content from another project.

 ### `bolt-defaults.yaml`